szymonhernik/lux-cache-web/README.md

 <!-- early access -->

-[] if the user confirms the email via early-access sign up flow, they will be sent to early-access/success route, rather than signin route.
+[x] if the user confirms the email via early-access sign up flow, they will be sent to early-access/success route, rather than signin route.
-[] make sure the user gets confirmation to their email with info what to expect (that they will get info etc etc, they will be able to checkout once the app goes life with the discount when they signin with the same email)
+[x] when user signs up make sure the is_early_access in tables are checked as TRUE (right now it's not happening) [] TODO: make sure the user gets confirmation to their email with info what to expect (that they will get info etc etc, they will be able to checkout once the app goes life with the discount when they signin with the same email)
-[] what happens if the verification email expires/email provider pre-opens it, thus invalidating it?
+[x] what happens if the verification email expires/email provider pre-opens it, thus invalidating it?
 Is their account already verified and they can log in and they get an email anyway so you don't have to worry?
 [] update the database with early access flag

 NOT NEEDED: